 Mr. Dockterman also has extensive experience handling investigations by federal, state, and local authorities.
 He has led corporate responses to investigations by the Department of Justice (Main Justice), the Antitrust Division, the SEC, the Department of Defense, the Department of Commerce, the Postal Service, several U.S. Attorneys offices, the Attorneys General of various states, and numerous municipal authorities.
 He also has conducted internal investigations for corporate clients involving subjects as diverse as defense contracting, antitrust, accounting, health care, executive misconduct, corporate theft and environmental, and other regulatory matters, and has acted as special counsel to the Bankruptcy Court investigating and then pursuing assets wasted by those responsible for their administration.
 Much of Mr. Dockterman’s grand jury and internal investigative work remains confidential, but some matters have become public.
 He also has represented lawyers before the Attorney Registration and Disciplinary Commission and other professionals before the Department of Professional Regulation.

-, filed in 2004.
+Mr. Dockterman was the lead trial lawyer for Toys “R” Us in its successful litigation with Amazon.com over the Toysrus.com website, Toysrus.com, et al. v.
+Amazon.com et al., filed in 2004.
 He repeated that success when the appellate court affirmed the trial court’s decision to return the website to Toys “R” Us in 2006 and remanded for a further finding of damages to be awarded for the breach, which Amazon then settled by paying Toys “R” Us $51 million in 2009.

 This is only one of several “once in a lifetime” cases Mr. Dockterman has tried to verdict.
 On four days notice, Mr. Dockterman defended the City of Chicago in an eight week trial in state court challenging the largest public works project in the country, construction of the People-Mover for O’Hare International Airport.
 The trial vindicated the city’s procurement process and disposed of all challenges to the City’s award of the contract.